louismullie/temp-data/markdown_final/a694dcad-c21b-440f-a06a-c9ebbaacbc38.md

 ---

 Yes, serotonin is involved in ADHD pathophysiology, but its role is **modulatory and indirect** rather than primary [^112Yjn6X].
 Serotonin helps regulate impulsivity, emotional control, and executive function via interactions with dopamine and norepinephrine [^112aYdx9]; **dysregulation of serotonin likely contributes to ADHD symptoms**, especially impulsivity and emotional dysregulation [^114J6pEq].
-Evidence includes genetic associations (e.g. HTR1B, SLC6A4) [^117FG1CM], altered serotonin transporter binding [^notfound], and modulation of fronto-striatal circuits [^11544SSy].
+Evidence includes genetic associations (e.g. HTR1B, SLC6A4) [^117FG1CM], altered serotonin transporter binding [^116hPDPt], and modulation of fronto-striatal circuits [^11544SSy].
 However, serotonin is not the main driver; dopamine and norepinephrine remain central, and serotonin's contribution is best viewed as part of a broader monoaminergic imbalance [^1143NGZ3].

 ---